Somesh2605/Multiple-Disease-Classification-Model/README.md

 **Future Improvements:**
 1. Cross-validation for more robust evaluation

 2. Feature importance analysis

-3. Comparison with other classification models 4.Deployment using a lightweight web interface
+3. Comparison with other classification models

+4.Deployment using a lightweight web interface

 **Somesh Ashok Bagal
 Data Analyst**

-This looks clean, professional, and natural — not AI-heavy.

-If you want, I can also slightly tune it depending on whether you want it to look more ML-focused or more Data Analyst portfolio-oriented.